rafael-santiago/eel/README.md

 Now all you should do is to read the output signal (e.g.: the lamp which is currently on).
 However, the ``libeel_type()`` also returns its result besides "turn-on" the output lamp.

-### Another dsl statements which final users should not worry about
+### Other dsl statements which final users should not worry about

 The **Table 2** gathers these statements.
 They were exposed in order to allow future extensions by everyone interested.
 For this reason I will avoid detailing why and for what it should be used.